A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Empirical Findings: Compositional Learning Models

-While a series of research papers focused on evaluating the compositional generalization of Transformers \cite{dehghani2019universal, Hahn_2020,feng2023revealing}, some recent research investigated specific architectural factors that can impact the performance of Transformers on compositional tasks, following the claim that Transformers cannot reason compositionally \cite{dziri2023faith}.
-In \cite{https://doi.org/10.48550/arxiv.2108.04378}, five configurations of Transformers were evaluated- 1) type of position encoding, 2) use of copy decoders, 3) model size, 4) weight sharing, and 5) use of intermediate representations for prediction- on several different datasets and benchmarks.
+While a series of research papers focused on evaluating the compositional generalization of Transformers~\citep{dehghani2019universal, Hahn_2020,feng2023revealing} and complex reasoning~\cite{mirzaee-etal-2021-spartqa,mirzaee-kordjamshidi-2022-transfer}, some recent research investigated specific architectural factors that can impact the performance of Transformers on compositional tasks, following the claim that Transformers cannot reason compositionally~\citep{dziri2023faith}.
+In~\citet{https://doi.org/10.48550/arxiv.2108.04378}, \pk{five configurations were evaluated on several different datasets and benchmarks, by varying five properties} of Transformers including, 1) type of positional encoding, 2) use of copy decoders, 3) model size, 4) weight sharing, and 5) use of intermediate representations for prediction.
 The employed tasks were Addition, AdditionNegatives, Reversing, Duplication, Cartesian, Intersection, SCAN-length and SCAN-add-jump, PCFG productivity and systematicity, COGS, and CFQ-mcd1.
-This work concluded that relative positional encodings usually help, but using embeddings is necessary, and just relative position biases is not enough.
+This work concluded that relative positional encodings usually help, but using embeddings is necessary, and merely relative position biases are not sufficient.
 Tasks like SCAN and CFQ were not affected by positional embeddings.
 Tasks like Duplication or PCFG benefit from a copy decoder because it can learn a type of symmetry like learning a certain position of the input.
-As for model size, it was found that for algorithmic tasks, large models were not helpful.
+As for model size, it was found that for algorithmic tasks, large models did not make a difference.
 However, for PCFG, large models seemed to outperform their smaller variants.
 Weight sharing across transformer layers seems to improve accuracy in most tasks.
 Intermediate representations also improved performance by creating new levels of abstraction that make reasoning easier for solving the end task.
 Specifically, using intermediate representations achieved state-of-the-art performance on COGS by converting the task from seq2seq to sequence tagging.
 Using intermediate representation on CFQ, eliminating the need to perform Cartesian products by using triple representations, also showed a significant performance improvement.
-However, intermediate representations need to be crafted specific to a task and were only tested on COGS and CFQ.
+However, intermediate representations need to be crafted specifically for a task and were only tested on COGS and CFQ.
+Other works~\citep{ruoss2023randomizedpositionalencodingsboost, kazemnejad2023impactpositionalencodinglength, chang2024languagemodelsneedinductive} also investigate the effect of different positional encodings on the performance of Transformers for specifically length generalization. \citet{kazemnejad2023impactpositionalencodinglength} concludes that commonly used positional encodings such as ALiBi and APE are not well suited for downstream tasks but transformers without any positional encoding (NoPE) outperform other explicit positional encoding methods when testing decoder-only transformers on tasks such as SCAN and copying and reversing.
+Despite this, \citet{chang2024languagemodelsneedinductive} presents compelling evidence suggesting that each type of positional encoding demonstrates robustness on unique length generalization tasks.
+Consequently, the performance of Transformers on compositional tasks varies depending on the selected positional encoding.
+The authors even suggest integrating multiple positional encodings into Transformers for better compositionality by combining different strengths of those encodings.